 Suggestion: The more detailed and concrete your proposal is, the easier it will be for me help guide you to help ensure your project has a high likelihood of success.
 It is much better to get feedback early in the process so you can adjust focus and priorities as necessary, rather than wait until the end.
 If you have any questions along the way, please reach out at any time.

-- Team members: You may work in teams of one or two (post on the course website or let me know if you need help finding a partner).
+- Team members: You may work in teams of one, two or three (post on the course website or let me know if you need help finding a partner).
 Please include contact information for all team members along with a rough segmentation of the work each member is planning to do.
 Please also include whether each member would be available for a live or recorded presentation.

 - Project title: A brief sentence describing your project.
 You may change this later as the project evolves.